Ngoc-Quang-Minh-Nguyen/MACHINE-LEARNING-IN-PYTHON/README.md

 </details>

 <details>
-<summary> LAB #11: RANDOM TREE (multiple trees) </summary>
+<summary> LAB #11: RANDOM TREE (multiple trees) (Bagging) VS XGBOOST (Boosting) </summary>

 - Random forests is a bagging method that trains multiple decision trees on bootstrapped data sets.
-- In decision tree, the target is categorical.
-In regression tree, the target is a continuous value.
-- When a decision tree is used to solve regression problem, it is called Regression Tree.
-- Regression trees are created by recursively splitting the dataset into subsets to maximize information gained from data splitting.
-- This model tries to pick features that minimized errors between actual values and predicted ones.
-- Also the accuracy of the model is based on MSE and R^2 score.
-We want lower MSE and higher R^2 score for a good model.
+- It basically combine hundreds of simple trees that runs paralel to each other, therefore reducing variance
+- XGBoost, no clue how it works, but it resembles boosting, which increases accuracy but also its variance.
+- It also use MSE and R^2 Score to assess the model.
 </details>

 </details>